-While the IRS currently has thousands of job opportunities available in a broad range of fields, we present to you a sample of some of our most exciting career opportunities for your consideration.
+While the IRS has job opportunities in a broad range of fields, we present to you a sample of some of our most exciting career opportunities for your consideration.
 Learn more about the job duties and qualifications by reviewing the complete job announcements by clicking the Learn More links for the positions you are interested in below.
 To confirm availability in your area, use the location search feature within USAJOBS, or review the locations listed in the individual job announcements.

 As an Appeals Officer, you will be responsible for resolving federal tax disputes on cases generated by various IRS compliance functions.
 You’ll conduct extensive research and apply the law to the facts to determine appropriate resolution.
 You’ll work in a collaborative team environment to resolve the tax disputes in a fair and impartial manner.

 As a Contact (Customer Service) Representatives, you will provide technical assistance to individuals and businesses.
 You'll apply the tax code while assisting taxpayers in understanding and meeting their tax responsibilities.
-You’ll begin your career in these entry level positions with comprehensive training, so prior tax experience is required.
+You’ll begin your career in these entry level positions with comprehensive training, so prior tax experience is not required.

 As a Special Agent, you will combine your accounting skills with law enforcement skills to investigate financial crimes.
 No matter what the source, all income earned, both legal and illegal, has the potential of becoming involved in crimes we investigate.
 Because of the expertise required to conduct these complex financial investigations, IRS Special Agents are considered the premier financial investigators for the Federal government.